 E. Reading screeners in English, and in the predominant languages of charter school students where practicable, must identify and evaluate students' areas of academic need related to literacy.
 The charter school also must monitor the progress and provide reading instruction appropriate to the specific needs of multilingual learners.
 The charter school must use an approved, developmentally appropriate, and culturally responsive screener and annually report summary screener results to the MDE Commissioner (“Commissioner”) by June 15 in the form and manner determined by the Commissioner.

 F. The charter school must include in its local literacy plan a summary of the charter school's efforts to screen, identify, and provide interventions to students who demonstrate characteristics of dyslexia as measured by a screening tool approved by MDE.
-With respect to students screened or identified under paragraph (a), the report must include:
+With respect to students screened or identified under Minnesota Statutes, section 120B.12, subdivision 2, paragraph (a), the report must include:

 1. a summary of the charter school's efforts to screen for characteristics of reading difficulties, including dyslexia;